Social Media

 • User-generated content: Customers create the content

-• Emotional connection: Campaigns that make people feel something
+• Emotional connection: Campaigns that make people feel something, often achieved through viral marketing strategies

 • Clear call-to-action: Easy to participate and share